jesse-wei/jessewei.dev-PaperMod/content/privacy.md

 This website uses Google Analytics, which uses cookies.
 Please see [Google's Privacy Policy](https://policies.google.com/privacy), [Technologies](https://policies.google.com/technologies), and [How Google Uses Cookies](https://policies.google.com/technologies/cookies) for more information.

-Additionally, this website uses [Utterances](https://utteranc.es) for comments.
-Utterances uses cookies: Please see [Utterances' Privacy Policy](https://github.com/utterance/utterances/blob/master/PRIVACY-POLICY.md) for more information.
+Additionally, this website uses [giscus](https://giscus.app) for comments. giscus uses cookies: Please see [giscus' Privacy Policy](https://github.com/giscus/giscus/blob/main/PRIVACY-POLICY.md) for more information.

 Lastly, this site remembers your theme preference (light or dark) in a cookie.